Skip to content

 Yes, and many have!
 Becoming a Superyacht Stewardess can be a career, and what an amazing career it can be.
 Every Stewardess starts out as a Junior Stew; then, as you gain time and experience onboard you can progress to 2nd Stew, then Chief Stew.

-The chief Stew runs the entire interior team, manages the budget, and will be the first point of contact for the guests and owners – not an easy role.
+The Chief Stew runs the entire interior team, manages the budget, and will be the first point of contact for the guests and owners – not an easy role!

 Some yachts will employ a Purser, which can be best described as the PA to the Superyacht.

-Not only is there progression, but becoming a Superyacht Steward/ess offers the travel and adventure we all seek.
+Not only is there progression, but becoming a Superyacht Stewardess offers the travel and adventure we all seek.
 You will meet some of the world’s rich and famous and make some friends for life.

 Want to find out more?